endurantgames/cosmiclegends/src/classes/monarch.md

 :::::::: {.ability-list .v2 } :::::::
 Divine Right of Kings

 :   Your rule is blessed by the gods of your homeland.

+    [Divine]{.crossover}
+    You have a variant of the Divine Class's **Give Me Strength!** Prime Ability, *Strengthen the Kingdom:*
     When you use your
     Core or Nova Power Words in a Power Display, Stunt, or Combo, you can count 5s as two successes instead of 1.

-    [Divine]{.crossover}
     If you do, lose either 1 Health or 1 Might after your roll, regardless of how many extra successes you gained.